Whether we call it goal setting, planning, vision casting or just plain dreaming, the beginning of a new year always finds us

 Put our money where it works

-As I looked back at 2016, I found that I spent a lot of money on courses, resources and tools that I never used, or that just gave me more to do.
+As I looked back over my business, I found that I spent a lot of money on courses, resources and tools that I never used, or that just gave me more to do.
 I’m guessing the same happened to you.

 In some twisted mental gymnastics, we think spending money on something will motivate us to make time to use it.
 But in reality, it only adds to the stress and feeling of inadequacy as it sits there mocking our inability to create time where it doesn’t exist.

-In the last few days, I’ve cancelled subscriptions to software and courses and removed myself from the Facebook groups associated with them.
-But I’ve doubled down on the ones that will be truly helpful to me … the money I was wasting on a monthly subscription to Photoshop (I’ll never climb that learning curve) will now be spent on Canva, which I will use multiple times every week.
+I’ve cancelled subscriptions to software and courses and removed myself from the Facebook groups associated with them.
+But I’ve doubled down on the ones that will be truly helpful to me … the money I was wasting on a monthly subscription to Photoshop (I’ll never climb that learning curve) is now be spent on Canva, which I use multiple times every week.

 Boss our time around